camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/07-model-api/02-creating-a-model.html.md

 ### Example 2: Create a simple process with two parallel tasks

-Even complexer processes can be create with few lines of code with the standard BPMN model API.
+Even complexer processes can be created with a few lines of code with the standard BPMN model API.

 <center><img class="img-responsive" src="ref:asset:/guides/user-guide/assets/img/bpmn-model-api-parallel-gateway.png" /></center>